 Data underlying the research on the relation of lower vascular calcination (VC) and the risk of coronary artery calcification (CAC)

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/19736365
+DOI: 10.4121/19736365

 Datacite citation style: